Frederick County County Council

 I am a staunch advocate of public safety.
 I pledge to back our elected sheriff and the deputies under his command.
 We cannot afford to make the same legislative mistakes that lead to the spikes in crime rates like our neighbors to the south in Montgomery County.

 Considering the partisan nature of politics these days, I promise to represent all members of my district regardless of their political affiliation

 LET'S GET THE COUNTY GOVERNMENT OUT OF YOUR WALLET AND OFF YOUR BACKS!!!

 Please donate today to aid us in our mission.

 John joined the Army in 1996 and served on active duty through 2002.
 John was assigned to the 3rd Brigade, 1st Infantry Division in Vilseck, Germany.
-John was then assigned to Fort Detrick in 2000, where he was awarded Soldier of the Year.
+John was then assigned to Fort Detrick in 2000, where he was named Soldier of the Year in 2000.

 After being honorably discharged from active service, John continued to serve his nation and state with the Maryland Army National Guard's 29th Military Police Company.
 While serving it the Guard, John was deployed to Iraq in support of Operation Iraqi Freedom in 2003.
 After completing this tour, John separated from military service in 2004.

 John earned a bachelor's degree in Criminal Justice.
 John continued his education and earned a dual Juris Doctor and Master's of Public Administration from the University of Baltimore.
 All while serving as a police officer with the Montgomery County Department of Police.